 Submission deadline of Sunday, Feb 16th 2025 at midnight.

-Please follow these Visual Art Requirements carefully: Photos of all works must be 8 megapixels or higher for art work, photography, photos of art and jewelry etc. If work is selected, you may be asked to provide a new file with the appropriate production values if you miss them on the first try.
+Please follow these Visual Art Requirements carefully: Photos of all works must be 8 megapixels or higher for art work, photography, photos of ceramics and jewelry etc. If your work is selected, you may be asked to provide a new file with the appropriate production values if you miss them on the first try.

 If you have an illustrated story you'd like to submit (graphic novel/ comic/etc.), we have that as its own category!